Sorry, you need to enable JavaScript to visit this website.

 All young people should have access to good living conditions, power to shape their own lives and influence over the development of the society.

-The covid-19 pandemic increased the relevance of combating youth unemployment, due to rising levels of unemployment among young people.
+The Covid-19 pandemic increased the relevance of combating youth unemployment, due to rising levels of unemployment among young people.
 The government presented several initiatives aimed at facilitating young people's entry into the labour market in the action programme from 2021.
 While unemployment levels have since decreased, the issue is still prioritised due to the current economic recession.

 Young people not in education, employment or training are addressed, as well as those in long-term unemployment.
-Young women with migrant background and young people with disabilities are specifically targeted, as their situation often is even more complex when it comes to labour market inclusion.
+Young women with a migrant background and young people with disabilities are specifically targeted, as their situation often is even more complex when it comes to labour market inclusion.
 The action programme addresses even equal rights and opportunities for young LGBTIQ people.

 There is no current strategy for young people who neither work nor study.
 However, the previous strategy, Vägar framåt - strategi för unga som varken arbetar eller studerar (Ways forward - a strategy for young people who neither work nor study), is integrated in current youth policy and priorities.